scriptnull/docsv2/sources/pipelines/jobs/runSh.md

 * If an `IN` resource is an integration of type [Key-Value pair](../../../integrations/generic/keyValuePair.md), the key-values are exported as it is without adding `RESOURCENAME_INTEGRATION_` in the key name.

 ### Build Status Notifications
-If you have a gitRepo as IN to a runCLI job, then you can see the pull request build status for that runCLI job.
+If you have a gitRepo as IN to a runSh job, then you can see the pull request build status for that runSh job.
-You can also selectively turn ON and OFF the message system using the `showBuildStatus` tag in the git Repo resource.
+You can also selectively turn ON and OFF the message system using the `showBuildStatus` tag in the gitRepo resource.

 The sample runSh Job and the corresponding gitRepo resource will look like